Every Child Can Learn

 Jodie St. Clair is a registered Suzuki Violin Teacher.
 She is here not only as your partner in learning music, but in developing life skills such as problem-solving and perseverance through music instruction.

-ESMA offers a safe, convenient, comfortable space for families to spend quality time together in musical education.
-Private lessons, group classes and select ESMA events are held at our downtown Eugene studio, located at 1637 Oak St.
+ESMA offers safe, convenient, comfortable spaces for families to spend quality time together in musical education.
+ESMA teachers hold private lessons at independent studios throughout the Eugene/Springfield area (here are our locations).

 What Is The Suzuki Method?